AutoNumerics-Zero: Automated Discovery of State-of-the-Art Mathematical Functions: Method Details and Clarifications

-To test the precision of programs and baselines, we use a tiered testing approach, placing more rigor on the verification of the top exponential programs while relying on approximations to compare most experiment results in bulk.
-For the best evolved real-valued exponential programs (Section~\ref{reals_results_sec}), we prove upper bounds on the error (Section~\ref{reals_proof_sup_sec}).
-For most bulk figure comparisons between real-valued evolved results and baselines (\eg Sections~\ref{reals_results_sec} and~\ref{other_results_sec}), we measured the error over a test set $\set{T}$ that that is 1000 times larger than the validation set $\set{V}$; these should be reasonably tight lower bounds because the functions are well behaved.
-For our main float-valued results (Section~\ref{floats_results_sec}), we were even more thorough, computing the error over all possible \textcode{float32} values.
-For these experiments, we also verified that our results do not suffer from double rounding by repeating the precision testing with a ground truth that is not limited to \textcode{float80} precision.
-Namely, we computed the ground truth with Taylor polynomials of order $L$ using exact rational arithmetic and rounding the results to \textcode{float32}; this process was repeated iteratively while increasing $L$ until the error did not change any more.
+To compare the accuracy of programs and baselines, we use a tiered testing approach, placing more rigor on the verification of our most salient results while relying on tight estimates for the rest.
+For the best evolved exponential programs (Section~\ref{exp_results_sec} and Figure~\ref{real_experiments_exp_fronts_fig}), we prove upper bounds on the error (Appendix~\ref{reals_proof_sup_sec}).
+For the top hardware-aware program (Section~\ref{hardware_results_sec}), we proved a 1-ULP bound on the error (Appendix~\ref{floats_proof_sup_sec}).
+For most bulk figure comparisons between evolved results and baselines, we measured the error over a test set $\set{U}$ that is 100 times larger than the evaluation set $\set{V}$; these should be reasonably tight estimates because the functions are well behaved.

-To test the speed of programs and baselines, we repeat \num{10} times the speed measurement described in Section~\ref{methods_evaluation_sec}.
-For special side-by-side comparisons between a handful of programs (\eg Figures~\ref{hardware_transfer_fig}), we repeated the timing measurement 100 times in an interleaved manner.
-Relative speeds are measured with respect to the top baseline, where ``top'' is the fastest above 1 ULP, unless otherwise noted.
-When the ratio of two speeds is needed, multiple ratios were measured between consecutive timings in the interleaved measurement.
+To test the speed of programs and baselines in the hardware-aware section, we repeat 10 times the speed measurement described in Appendix~\ref{methods_hardware_evaluation_sec}.
+Relative speeds are measured with respect to the top baseline, where ``top'' is the fastest with less than 1 ULP of error.